summer-internship-symposium/internshipsymposium.github.io/README.md

 ## Deploying
 The script in [.github/workflows](.github/workflows) is responsible for copying the files to [https://internshipsymposium.ucsd.edu](https://internshipsymposium.ucsd.edu) when we trigger the action.
 It has a SSH key for the internshipsymposium user stored as a repository secret, and uses scp to copy and overwrite all the files in the relevant target directory on that host.

+UPDATE: UCSD OEC no longer allows copying files to their servers from off-campus sources.
+GitHub Actions use off-campus sources for this script so it no longer works.

+Instead: in a local Terminal while on UCSD networks, run

+scp -r ./* internshipsymposium@internshipsymposium.ucsd.edu:~/htdocs/

+and use server password for internshipsymposium@internshipsymposium.ucsd.edu

 ### Understanding [.github/workflows/main.yml](.github/workflows/main.yml):
 The environment variables are set so that files can be copied to the internshipsymposium.ucsd.edu server automatically (without entering the password each time).
 To set this up, a public/private rsa key pair is needed.